djberg96/attempt/README.md

 Add the ability to set an absolute maximum number of seconds to prevent nested sleep/retry from delaying attempts longer than expected.

-Add a self selecting pipe timeout option if possible.
+~~Add a self selecting pipe timeout option if possible.~~ ✅ Completed in v0.8.0

 ## Acknowledgements
 This library is partially based on Mark Fowler's 'Attempt' Perl module.